couchbase/query/docs/n1ql-preview-model.md

 The existential quantifier over arrays tests whether any array element matches a predicate.

-    ANY predicate OVER name IN collection
+    ANY predicate OVER name IN collection END

 Examples.

 The universal quantifier over arrays tests whether all array elements match a predicate.

-    ALL predicate OVER name IN collection
+    ALL predicate OVER name IN collection END

 Examples.

 The selector over arrays returns a single expression using an array and optional predicate.

-    FIRST expression OVER name IN collection [ WHEN predicate ]
+    FIRST expression OVER name IN collection [ WHEN predicate ] END

 Examples.

 The mapper over arrays constructs a new expression array using an array and optional predicate.

-    ARRAY expression OVER name IN collection [ WHEN predicate ]
+    ARRAY expression OVER name IN collection [ WHEN predicate ] END

 Examples.